2024–25 Austin Peay Governors men's basketball team

-The 2024–25 Austin Peay Governors men's basketball team represented Austin Peay State University during the 2024–25 NCAA Division I men's basketball season.
-The Governors, led by second-year head coach Corey Gipson, played their home games at F&M Bank Arena located in Clarksville, Tennessee as members of the Atlantic Sun Conference.
+The 2024–25 Austin Peay Governors men's basketball team represents Austin Peay State University during the 2024–25 NCAA Division I men's basketball season.
+The Governors, led by second-year head coach Corey Gipson, play their home games at F&M Bank Arena located in Clarksville, Tennessee as members of the Atlantic Sun Conference.

 Previous season

 The Governors finished the 2023–24 season 19–16, 10–6 in ASUN play to finish in fourth place.
 They defeated North Florida, and North Alabama, before falling to Stetson in the championship game in the ASUN tournament.
 They received an invitation to the CIT, where they would fall to Alabama A&M in the quarterfinals.